Helping Kids Start Saving Early

 Saving money teaches kids discipline, perseverance, the impact of small habits, and the power of compounding.

-If a child had $6000 and invested it at age 16 (at 5% growth per year), it would grow to over $50,000 at age 60.
-If they would add 6000 per year every year over that same period of time, they would have $958,000 at age 60.
-Imagine if that was invested in a Roth IRA and the growth was tax free!
+If a child had $6,000 and invested it at age 16 (at 5% growth per year), it would grow to over $50,000 at age 60.
+If they would add $6,000 per year every year over that same period of time, they would have $958,000 at age 60.
+Imagine if that were invested in a Roth IRA and the growth was tax-free!

 There are several ways parents can help:

-Typical jobs when hiring your children in your practice include routine office work, making deliveries or answering phones, maybe even confirming appointments.
-Many tech-savvy teens are adept at building or running a website, updating social media or maintaining spreadsheets.
+Typical jobs when hiring your children in your practice include routine office work, making deliveries or answering phones, and maybe even confirming appointments.
+Many tech-savvy teens are adept at building or running a website, updating social media, or maintaining spreadsheets.

-Whether they work for you or get a more conventional teenaged after-school or summer job with a W2, they can contribute up to 100% of their earnings to a Roth IRA, up to the maximum ($6000 in 2021).
+Whether they work for you or get a more conventional teenager after-school or summer job with a W2, they can contribute up to 100% of their earnings to a Roth IRA, up to the maximum ($7,500 in the 2026 tax year).
 If they would rather spend that money than save it, the money to fund the IRA can come from forward-looking parents (or grandparents), as long as the contribution limits are recognized.

 Can you pay kids for household chores and put the money into a Roth IRA?